Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 - 3rd Option: Print & online subscription for $125

-We will think that 2nd Option (print only subscription) was a mistake.
-Anyway, who would select 2nd Option when you can get both online and print subscription for the same price?
+We will think that 2nd Option (print-only subscription) was a mistake.
+Anyway, who would select 2nd Option when you can get both online and print subscriptions for the same price?

-But there’s an underlying motive why 2nd Option is there.
+But there’s an underlying motive for why 2nd Option is there.
 Ariely conducted a study to test his intuition.
-Indeed, the “print only” subscription made a huge difference.
+Indeed, the “print-only” subscription made a huge difference.

 Without the 2nd Option, people couldn’t precisely compare the options.
-We don’t exactly know the price for web and print subscription.
-Definitely, most people will choose the “online only” subscription if there’s no 2nd Option because it was cheaper.
-The second Option is actually a decoy price.
+We don’t exactly know the price for web and print subscriptions.
+Definitely, most people will choose the “online-only” subscription if there’s no 2nd Option because it was cheaper.
+The second option is actually a decoy price.

 The “print only” subscription helped people compare those two options.
-Seeing that the “print only” option is priced the same as “print and online” option, people could easily realise the value of the online and print subscription.
-Why not go for both if you’re just paying the same price with “print only”?
+Seeing that the “print-only” option is priced the same as the “print and online” option, people could easily realise the value of the online and print subscription.
+Why not go for both if you’re just paying the same price with “print-only”?
 Thus, more people chose the more expensive one which is the 3rd Option (print and online subscription).
-The Economist generated 43% increase in revenue.
+The Economist generated a 43% increase in revenue.

 Surprisingly, offering choices, however useless they are, helps people decide though they don’t know what they really want.